tomguyatt/ppa-api/README.md

 ppa = PPAClient(address, api_key=api_key, verify="/path/to/ca-bundle")
 ```

 By default no proxy or custom certificate will be used, & the server's TLS certificate will be verified.

+To skip certificate verification completely, supply the `verify` keyword argument as `False`.

+The PPA version is checked when creating a `PPAClient` instance, so any proxy or certificate errors will be raised early.

 # Code Examples